 Property coverage, sometimes referred to as dwelling coverage, covers the physical structure and permanent systems in your rental property.
 This generally includes the building itself, as well as heating, plumbing, and air conditioning systems.

-Even if you do purchase a policy that covers vandalism, there is a strong possibility that you may end up paying out of pocket to fix the damage.
-Here’s why: Most people who want to vandalize your rental property by breaking windows, stealing copper pipes, or other nasty things, will wait until your property is vacant.
+“Even if you purchase a policy that covers vandalism, there’s a strong possibility that you may end up paying out of pocket to fix the damage.
+Most people who vandalize your rental property by breaking windows, stealing copper pipes etc. will wait until your property is vacant.
 Unfortunately, many landlord policies DO NOT cover perils, like vandalism, if the property has been vacant for more than 30 days.
 If your rental is in a high crime area, or will be vacant for 30+ days, ask your agent about any gaps in coverage.” – Ken Corsini, Investor, Georgia Residential Partners

 Personal Property Coverage

 Personal property coverage insures any personal property that you may have in your rental unit.
 This can include appliances, rugs, carpets, tools like lawnmowers, drapes, curtains, or furniture in the case of furnished rentals.
 If you have a furnished unit with high end appliances, you may want to consider a plan that covers personal property.

 Ryan Boykin recommends getting at least $1,000,000 per occurrence and $2,000,000 aggregate for the year.
 Per occurrence means you will be covered for up to $1,000,000 each time someone gets hurt in your unit in one coverage year.
 The aggregate is the total amount of money the insurance company will pay for the year for multiple incidents where someone is hurt.

 Rental Income Protection

 Rental income protection will cover your loss of rent for a specific amount of time your rental property becomes uninhabitable due to a named peril.
 For example, let’s say your entire rent roll is $3,600 per month from three $1,200 one bedroom units.